QMSTR/qmstr/doc/content/introduction/installation/_index.md

 a later time, however at the moment it is the only mechanism to prepare to run the master.

-To crate the master image, run make again:
+To create the master image, run make again:

-	> make container
+	> make master
 	...

 This may take a while.
 It will build the master container, including